Find the answers to the most frequently asked questions about Yoho National Park

 Yes, but your dog must remain on a leash at all times.
 This is for yours and the dog's safety.
 Wildlife sightings are common.

-Q:What is the entrance fee?
+Q:What is the entrance fee at Yoho National Park?

 A:

 A day pass provides entry into Banff, Jasper, Kootenay, Yoho, Mount Revelstoke, Glacier, Waterton Lakes and Elk Island.
 The pass is valid until 4:00 pm on the day after purchase.
-Park passes are available in person at Canad's park gates and information centers.
+Park passes are available in person at Canada's park gates and information centers.

 Daily

-Adult $10.00
+Adult $10.50

-Senior $8.40
+Senior $9.00

 Youth FREE

-Family/Group $20.00
+Family/Group $21.00

 Adult: Person 18 to 64 years of age Senior: Person 65 years of age or over Youth: Person 6 to 17 years of age Family/Group: Up to seven people arriving in a single vehicle in a national park.
 School Groups: Students of elementary and secondary schools.